Estonia–Russia relations: History

 Estonian and Russian delegations sign the Treaty of Tartu (1920) in which Russia renounced any claims to the Estonian territory.

 Diplomatic relations between then newly independent Republic of Estonia and the Russian SFSR were established on 2 February 1920, when Soviet Russia recognized de jure the independence of the Republic of Estonia, and renounced in perpetuity all rights to the territory of Estonia, via the Treaty of Tartu (Russian–Estonian).
 At the time, the Bolsheviks had just gained control of the majority of Russian territory, and their government's legitimacy was being contested by Western powers and the Russian White movement.

 Estonia and Tsardom of Russia

-In 1558 Ivan IV of Russia invaded Livonian Confederation (the territory of the present-day Estonia and Latvia).
-Starting the Livonian War (1558–1582), a military conflict between the Tsardom of Russia and a coalition of Denmark, Grand Duchy of Lithuania, Kingdom of Poland (later the Polish–Lithuanian Commonwealth), and Sweden.
-Treaty of Jam Zapolski in 1582 between Russia and the Polish-Lithuanian Commonwealth Russia renounced its claims to Livonia.
+In 1558 Ivan IV of Russia invaded the Livonian Confederation (the territory of present-day Estonia and Latvia), starting the Livonian War (1558–1582), a military conflict between the Tsardom of Russia and a coalition of Denmark, Grand Duchy of Lithuania, Kingdom of Poland (later the Polish–Lithuanian Commonwealth), and Sweden.
+Following the signing of the Treaty of Jam Zapolski in 1582 between Russia and the Polish-Lithuanian Commonwealth, Russia renounced its claims to Livonia.
 The following year, the Tsar also made peace with Sweden.
 Under the Treaty of Plussa, Russia lost Narva and the southern coast of the Gulf of Finland, being its only access to the Baltic Sea.
 The situation was partially reversed 12 years later, according to the Treaty of Tyavzino which concluded a new war between Sweden and Russia.